EricPascolo/CHECK/README.md

             exe = "xlinpack_xeon64"
             __version__ = "0.1.001"

- 2) Test class can be have 5 polymorphic methods, if one is missing the corresponding father methods will be called:
+ 2) The test class can be have 5 polymorphic methods, if one is missing the corresponding father methods will be called:

    - **preproc** : action to execute before run
    - **run** : call with Popen exe and run the true benchmark